 There are some different routes in financing the running of an Employment Tribunal claim.
 I set out below and comment upon some of these routes.

-An Employment Tribunal claim can take many hours to properly prepare and accordingly, a client should be particularly wary of any cut-price deals which other lawyers may offer.
-It is obvious to understand how a lawyer can offer a very low price deal and this could be based upon the fact that the lawyer does not expect to spend many hours on the case.
+An Employment Tribunal claim can take many hours to prepare properly and accordingly, and a client should be particularly wary of any cut-price deals which other lawyers may offer.
+It is obvious to understand how a lawyer can offer a very low price deal, and this could be based upon the fact that the lawyer does not expect to spend many hours on the case.
 My view is that If a lawyer spends the full time required to properly prepare a claim on a budget deal, then he would never make a profit.

 A Legal Expense Insurance

 Such cover is quite frequently included as part of home contents insurance.
-Legal Expense Insurers endeavour to make things look very simple and just ask you to fill in a claims form which they will pass to one of their panel solicitors in order to assess the claim.
+Legal Expense Insurers endeavour to make things look very simple and just ask you to fill in a claims form which they will pass to one of their panel solicitors to assess the claim.

 My experience is that as a matter of practice securing Legal Expense Insurance cover can be very difficult to achieve.